Theme 2026: New Tales of China’s Silk Road

 How do we know which group we should be registering in?

-Please refer to the table below to see which group the student belongs to.
+Please refer to the table on the page (link below) to see which group the student belongs to.

 HKYWA Groups and School Year Equivalents table.